must/connect-aws/README.md

-# connect-platform-package-boilerplate
+# connect-aws
-The official postgres CONNECT platform package
+The official AWS CONNECT platform package

 ## how to setup